-Under the policy, Directors and employees of the Manager as well as certain relevant executives of the CL Group are also discouraged to trade on short-term or speculative considerations.
+Under the policy, Directors and employees of the Manager as well as certain relevant executives of the CapitaLand Group are also discouraged from trading on short-term or speculative considerations.
 They are also prohibited from using any information with respect to other companies or entities obtained in the course of their employment in connection with securities transactions of such companies or entities.

 The Manager adheres to an ethics and code of business conduct policy which deals with issues such as confidentiality, conduct and work discipline, corporate gifts and concessionary offers.
 Clear policies and guidelines on how to handle workplace harassment and grievances are also in place.

-The policies and guidelines are published on CL's Intranet, which is accessible to all employees of the Manager.
+The policies and guidelines are published on CapitaLand’s intranet, which is accessible by all employees of the Manager.